-In particular, the Town Council will seek the implementation of a new cycleway and pedestrian route connecting any major development to the west of St John's Road to Flixton Road in order to increase access to Stow Fen.
+The implementation of a new cycleway and pedestrian route connecting any major development to the west of St John's Road to Flixton Road in order to increase access to Stow Fen will be supported.

 Appendix A. Supporting information for Policy TC&E1